-What makes the OECD Guidelines unique:
+What makes the OECD Guidelines impactful:

 - International and extraterritorial scope;

-- The OECD Guidelines are structured in two parts.
-Part I defines standards for responsible business conduct in areas such as labour rights, human rights, environment, information disclosure, combating bribery, consumer interests, competition, taxation, and intellectual property rights.
-In May 2011, OECD members and adhering governments updated the Guidelines, introducing substantial new provisions in areas such as human rights, due diligence and supply chain responsibility.Part II sets out Procedural Guidance to implement the recommendations in Part I.
+Part I defines standards for responsible business conduct in areas such as labour rights, human rights, environment, information disclosure, science and technology, combating bribery, consumer interests, competition, taxation, and intellectual property rights.
+In June 2023, OECD members and adhering governments updated the Guidelines, introducing substantial new provisions on topics ranging from climate change, to due diligence, to technology, to protection of civic space.

-- In addition to setting standards on corporate conduct, the OECD Guidelines also establish a unique, government-backed international grievance mechanism in the form of National Contact Points (NCPs).
-Every government that adheres to the Guidelines is required to establish an NCP to promote the OECD Guidelines and handle complaints against companies that have allegedly failed to adhere to the Guidelines’ standards.
-Complaints are usually handled through mediation or other conciliatory practices that seek to help parties reach mutual agreement on past acts and future goals.
+- In addition to setting standards on corporate conduct, the OECD Guidelines also establish a system of government-backed grievance mechanisms in the form of National Contact Points (NCPs).
+Every government that adheres to the Guidelines is required to establish an NCP to promote the OECD Guidelines and handle complaints against companies that have allegedly failed to observe the Guidelines’ standards.
+Complaints are usually handled through mediation or other conciliatory practices that try to help parties reach mutual agreement to remedy past harm and improve practices in future.